Virtual excitations and entanglement dynamics and polygamy in three ultra-strongly coupled systems: Introduction

-Motivated by our last achievement with the Milburn dynamics of two ultra-strongly coupled oscillators \cite{milburn2d}, showing the interplay between steering and entanglement with virtual excitations.
+Motivated by our last achievement with the Milburn dynamics (MD) of two ultra-strongly coupled oscillators \cite{milburn2d}, showing the interplay between steering and entanglement with virtual excitations, we seek to study the MD for three oscillators.
 The current paper surveys the Milburn dynamics of three ultra-strongly coupled oscillators.
 We harness the covariance matrix formalism beyond RWA.
 Thus, the interconnection of excitations with pairwise entanglement will be legitimately discussed in USC.
 Additionally, this work sheds light on whether excitations are monogamous or polygamous.
 The monogamy constraints are fundamental in quantum information science \cite{monogamy} because they capture the quantumness of correlation.
 The entanglement, in particular, is monogamous, i.e., $E(a|b)+E(a|c)\leq E(a|bc)$, with $a, b$ and $c$ are representing three distinct parties.
 Nevertheless, it is not the case for quantum discord \cite{violation}.
-By the way, we ask whether excitations are monogamous or not.
+Furthermore, we ask whether excitations are monogamous or not.
 Addressing such questions of monogamy is important to understanding the role of virtual excitations as signatures of genuine non-classical correlations beyond entanglement.

-The presented paper is formulated as follows.
+The present paper is formulated as follows.
 In Sec. \ref{sec2}, we define the system made of three oscillators as well as present the diagonalization scheme.
 While, in Sec. \ref{sec 3}, we write out the unitary transformations in their symplectic form and resolve the Milburn dynamics beyond the RWA.
 Sec. \ref{sec 4} investigates quantum entanglement and virtual excitations.
 In Sec. \ref{sec 5}, we present our numerical results together with some discussions.
 Finally, we conclude our work.